 I visited the Radisson Blu 1835 Hotel & Thalasso as part of the #BluBlogger program sponsored by Radisson Hotels.
 As always, all opinions remain my own.

 - Reviewed: The Radisson Blu 1835 Hotel & Thalasso, Cannes, France

 - Radisson Blu Hotels in Paris with #BluBloggers

 - The Radisson Blu Royal Hotel, Brussels

-    - The Radisson Blu EU Hotel and Willards Restaurant in Brussels, Belgium
+- The Radisson RED Hotel and Willards Restaurant in Brussels, Belgium

 - Visiting Ile Sainte-Marguerite & the Musee de la Mer, Cannes, France